laurieghione/monintermittence/README.md

 - Autocompletion of employer's names
 - Responsive
 - Manage upload of documents
+- User authentification with JWT

 ## V2 :

 - Archive page to see the old folders
 - Add confirmation modal to delete income
 - Statistic page with Highcharts
-- User authentification
 - Add functionality of simulate

-## Server start
-To start the server, you can run :

-in src/server

 ### `node index.js`